Bio-protocol/POInT-WGT/README.md

 ```
 POInT -d:3 -g:Brassica_rapa_POInT_geneorders.txt -g:Brassica_oleracea_POInT_geneorders.txt -g:Sinapis_alba_POInT_geneorders.txt -g:Crambe_hispanica_v3_POInT_geneorders.txt -o:FourSpp_M2Opt3.txt -m: WGT_3rate_G1Dom_model.txt -r:WGT_RootModel.txt -t: BrBoSaCh_WGT_3rate_G1Dom_M2Opt3_Top3.tre
 ```

+## Expected results

+The likelihoods for different WGT models were compared using likelihood ratio tests shown in the above figure.
+The significant likelihood increase from model 1 to model 2, and from model 2 to model 3 showed strong evidence of biased fractionation in the three subgenomes.
+We also found strong support of the two-step hexaploidy model, suggesting that the first two subgenomes, MF1 and Mf2 merged first, and the third subgenome LF joined after a certain amount of time.
+All of the completed ancient polyploidy analyses can be visualized using an online tool called the [POInTbrowse](http://wgd.statgen.ncsu.edu/).
+Users will be able to browse the Gene retention/loss pattens in different subgenomes with simple clicks.

 ## License
 POInT is a free and open source software, licensed under [GPLv3](https://github.com/github/choosealicense.com/blob/gh-pages/_licenses/gpl-3.0.txt).